konfoton/graph-algorithms/README.md

 ## License

 Feel free to use the content for educational purposes.
-Contributions and improvements are welcome.